The Long Read: Immersion, The Luminous & The Numinous

 Such experiences make us happy because they trigger a deeper awareness of beauty.
 I stop for a moment seeing everything through a lens and experience it with my mind.

 I am back at Scarista again, on this occasion ensconced on its white shell sand beach as summer day melts into twilight.
 It is like being in a natural amphitheatre with an ocean horizon, hills banking up to the north, the south west and the east.
 The sun which has been lazily easing across the sky, now seems that it is running to dive into Atlantic.
-The sea itself turns copper and a slender trail of molten light burns a path across the water and ends where the lips of the sand kiss the ocean.
-The wine-coloured sea, the bronze sea, radiant colours, no, more than frame them with the inner eye, drink them in.
+The sea itself turns copper and a slender trail of molten light burns a path across the water and ends where the lips of the sand kiss the tide The wine-coloured sea, the bronze sea, radiant colours, no, more than frame them with the inner eye, I drink them in.

 I have the bottle and the glass and I bring them down to the water’s edge.
 It’s childish (or childlike) and arguably pretentious beyond belief, but I yearn to be at this sublime intersection of light, water and land where everything is bathed in golden, amber, pinks and purples, and in the glass is the wine, which has itself captured nature’s energy over the year (or even years).
 As the sea caresses my ankles I drink – as if I am drinking light itself.